Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 \subsection{Contact binaries}

-We follow the implementation of \cite{Riley2021MNRAS.505..663R} for modelling contact binaries \citep[which is based on the models of][]{Marchant2016}.
+We follow the implementation of \cite{Riley2021MNRAS.505..663R} of modelling contact binaries for rapid population synthesis codes \citep[which is based on the detailed stellar models of][]{Marchant2016}.
 We assume that contact binaries, i.e. binaries in which both stars fill their Roche-lobes, can maintain co-rotation and consequently survive the contact phase without merging as long as neither of the stars fill the outer Lagrangian points (L2 and L3).
 For contact binaries, \cite{Marchant2016} finds that mass is transferred between the two stars back and forth until they reach an equal mass ratio.
-We follow \cite{Marchant2016} and approximate the L2 point as
+If this mass equalisation indeed occurs in nature, the mass ratio distribution of massive contact binaries would exhibit a prominent peak near one, which is not in an agreement with the observations of massive contact binaries residing in the Magellanic Clouds and in the Milky Way \citep[see ][]{Menon2021, Abdul-Masih2022:constrain_ocbins_period_stability}.
+This discrepancy could be due to missing physics in the contact binary models of \cite{Marchant2016}, e.g. related to energy transfer between the two stars \citep[see e.g.][]{Abdul-Masih2021:constrain_ocbins_mixing, Fabry2023}.